heyjdp/heyjdp.github.io/content/about.md

 Personally, I grew up in the UK, in the working class north.
 I was fascinated by all things electrical, mechanical, computational, so I left school in 1993 and eneded up on a full technical apprenticeship (when they still existed).
 And that started a 30 year long search for all things assembly-based, pseudo-random, encrypted and mathematically difficult.
 That search has taken me to some interesting places, including:

 - a 10-year trip to the University of Sheffield for a sprinkling of degree certificates (including a PhD) in Electronic Engineering and Computing
-- a 10-year trip to a Mediterranean island to build a family life and a home
+- a 10-year trip to live on a Mediterranean island
 - various roles in executive leadership and team leadership
 - trips to many of the best libraries of the world
 - various roles in network security, cryptography and secure systems design/development